jethromayuk/jethromayuk/README.md

 🌱 I’m currently learning [Go](https://golang.org/) and TDD in [Laravel](https://laravel.com/).

-📫 How to reach me: For casual questions its best to contact me on [Twitter](https://twitter.com/may_jethro) otherwise you can email me at <hello@jethromay.com>.
+📫 For casual questions its best to contact me on [Twitter](https://twitter.com/may_jethro) otherwise you can email me at <hello@jethromay.com>.